OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-force-sync.md

 <div class="info" markdown="1">

-There's a daily limit to the number of unscheduled synchronization requests that Architecture Dashboard processes for each infrastructure.
+There's a daily limit to the number of unscheduled synchronization requests that Architecture Dashboard can process for each infrastructure.
+You can request 5 synchronization requests per day.

 </div>